Why Traditional SEO Fails in AI Search?

 3. Why AI Search Breaks the SEO Model

-AI search engines do not rank pages in the same way Google’s classic algorithm does.
-Instead, they select sources to synthesize an answer.
+AI search engines do not rank pages in the traditional sense.
+Rather than simply ordering websites by relevance, they select specific sources to construct an answer.
+Consequently, inclusion becomes more important than position.

 4. The Zero-Click Reality and Its Impact